aayushichadha/concert-tickets-ghc-2024/README.md

 ## (Optional) Section-4

 **Step-1**
-Open ticket-registry/mappers/tickets.go in an IDE and make the following changes to fix the code:
+Make the changes to fix the code

 **Step-2**